Homemade Shower Cleaner without Vinegar

 How to Use Homemade Daily Shower Spray

-When using your homemade daily shower spray, shake well first.
-Then apply it to all parts of your shower including your shower curtain, shower grout, shower drain, and shower tile.
+When using your homemade daily shower spray, shake well first before applying to all parts of your shower including your shower curtain, shower grout, shower drain, and shower tile.
 You can even spray it on shower mold.
-Then let your homemade daily shower spray dry on its own.
-You don’t need to rinse or wipe it off.
+Then let dry on its own; no need to rinse or wipe it off.

-Once you finish in the shower, give a few quick sprays of Clean Cotton Linen Spray on your bath towels for a fresh scent of just washed clothes.
+Once you finish in the shower, give a few quick sprays of clean cotton linen spray on your bath towels for a fresh scent of “just washed” clothes.

 WORD OF CAUTION: It’s best to use caution if your shower has marble, granite, and stone surfaces.
 That’s because hydrogen peroxide is slightly acidic, and this acidity may cause the breakdown of the finishes over time.

-Lastly, this hydrogen peroxide shower cleaner is best used on white and light color grout.
+There’s also a slight chance of discoloration.
+So it’s best to test your homemade shower cleaner without vinegar on a tiny spot before committing to cleaning a large area.
+Lastly, it’s best used on white and light color grout.
 If you use hydrogen peroxide on darker grout, the color may fade with time.
 Once again, if you’re concerned, you can replace hydrogen peroxide with alcohol or vodka instead.

 DIY Daily Shower Cleaner FAQ